Darken Image on Hover – Simple With 2 Blocks of CSS – No Plugin Required

 Darken image on hover – CSS applied

-I am somewhere in the intermediate level of CSS knowledge so I do not assume that the CSS examples in this post are necessarily of best practice.
+I am at an intermediate level of CSS knowledge, so I do not assume that the CSS examples in this post are necessarily best practices.
 However, this solution does work for me.

-Let me know in the comments section below if you have found my solution useful or if you have a better way of achieving this.
+Do let me know in the comments section below if you have found my solution helpful or if you have a better way of achieving this.
 I would love to hear from you.

 External Links